DavidHerzogTU-Berlin/ycsb/astyanax/README.txt

 Additional Information to the steps from above:

- 1) This is Cassandra 1.2.18 with a modified interface.
-We modified it using the thrift-compiler-0.7.0 .
+ 1) This is Cassandra 1.2.18 with a custom interface.
+ 	To costomiz it we used the thrift-compiler-0.7.0 .
- 	We use this Cassandra version to generate jars and push them into the maven repository so Astyanax can use it.
+ 	This Cassandra version is used to generate jars to push them into the maven repository so Astyanax can use it.
 We do not use this Cassandra version for running a Cassandra cluster.

  4) This is the Cassandra version we use for running a 3 node cluster.
  	It also has a modified interface which was compiled with the thrift-compiler-0.9.0 .
  	Astyanax is not able to use the jars from this version.